-Under our new approach, the formal decision relating to mandating a degree in a new apprenticeship is taken by the Institute following advice from the relevant route panel when the occupation proposal is submitted.
+The formal decision relating to mandating a degree in a new apprenticeship is taken by the Institute following advice from the relevant route panel when the occupation proposal is submitted.
 This will provide the clarity needed before development of the integrated end-point assessment (EPA) plan.
-However, in the majority of cases, based on discussions between the trailblazer and your PM, we would expect to be able to provide a strong steer on the likelihood of the Institute agreeing to a degree being mandated, prior to your trailblazer submitting its proposal.
+However it is essential that you work with your PM to decide whether the evidence supports the mandating of a degree.
+You will need your PM's agreement to the proposal before it is submitted.

 We are in the process of making revisions to the apprenticeship builder to reflect this.
 In the meantime, please liaise with your PM on the case for mandating a degree in advance of submitting an occupation proposal and submit any evidence you wish to support this case directly to them.